 The weather is one of Malta’s most attractive features due to the fact that it is usually always sunny in Malta, on average, the Island gets around 300 days of Sunshine.

 So it is safe to assume that if you wish to reside in Malta you will enjoy sunshine throughout most of the year.

 Swimming is a massive part of Maltese culture, especially when you consider the fact that Malta is an island nation.
 This means you can literally swim wherever you want!

 Ideally, if you are going to plan a day at the beach our advice would be to go to a beach that is not very well known or crowded because these beaches tend to be cleaner.

 The effort of finding and reaching a quieter neighbouring beach is definitely worth the effort!

-There are beaches all across the Islands, and if you wished to pay the cheap boat ride to Comino you can swim in the blue lagoon.
+There are beaches all across the Islands, and if you wished to pay for a cheap boat ride to Comino you can swim in the blue lagoon.

 Image Source: maltauncovered.com

 Maltese cuisine is heavily influenced by Italian cuisine so one can imagine a mixture of Mediterranean-style pizza and pasta.